Winipedia/pyrig/docs/config-files/pyproject.md

 - **Default:** Preserved from existing file, or empty string for new projects
 - **Required:** No (but recommended)
 - **Purpose:** One-line summary of your project
 - **Why pyrig sets it:** You should customize this to describe your project.
 The value will automatically be added to the README.md file and also synchronized to the GitHub repository description.
-If you chnage it the your Readme will be updated on the next `pyrig mkroot` or via pytest autouse fixtures.
+If you change it, your README will be updated on the next `pyrig mkroot` or via pytest autouse fixtures.

 #### `readme`